kubos/kubos/docs/os-docs/services/service-outline-guide.rst

 All hardware services must follow the :url:`GraphQL spec. <https://graphql.github.io/graphql-spec/>` The mutation and query responses are the "data" and "errors" fields, and all errors experienced are returned in that "errors" field, even if they are from the underlying hardware.
+See the GraphQL spec for further information on the behavior of these fields.
-If there is any functionality in the below schema that is unable to be implemented by the service, return an error with the string "Not Implemented".
+If there is any functionality in the below schema that is unable to be implemented by the service, return an error with the string ``"Not Implemented"``.

 Queries
 -------